11th Street Bridge: Cyrus Avery Centennial Plaza

 The ability to utilize the existing bridge, rather than having to build another one over the Arkansas, was said to be the major reason U.S. Route 66 was built through Tulsa.
 In commemoration of the Route and the man who helped bring it about, the Cyrus Avery Centennial Plaza is located adjacent to the east entrance of the historic Bridge in Tulsa, at the intersection of Southwest Boulevard and Riverside Drive.
 The first phase of the plaza included a display of flags of the eight states which were served by U.S Route 66.
 It was completed in July 2008 and dedicated on August 7, 2008.
 A skyway with an observation deck leads pedestrians from the visitors' parking lot across Southwest Boulevard.
 (Note: The plaza project was funded through the Vision 2025 program.)

 The plaza features a bronze sculpture, created by artist Robert Summers titled "East Meets West".
 The sculpture is 14 feet long, 18 feet wide and 14 feet high.
 The sculpture depicts the Avery family riding west in a Model T Ford auto meeting an eastbound horse-drawn carriage.
 It weighs over 20000 lb and cost about $1.178 million.

-In 2020, Avery Plaza Southwest is scheduled to open, at the west end of the Bridge.
-Plans include replicas of three neon signs from Tulsa-area motels from the era, being the Will Rogers Motor Court.
-Tulsa Auto Court, and the Oil Capital Motel.
+In 2020, the Route 66 Avery Plaza Southwest neon sign park opened at the west end of the Bridge.
+It includes replicas of three neon signs from Tulsa-area motels from the era, the Will Rogers Motor Court, Tulsa Auto Court, and the Oil Capital Motel.